Arts, Leisure & Music

 - Visit a famous museum from the comfort of your own home.
 Here's a list of famous museums offering a virtual museum tour.
-This is especially cool for students who are looking for ways to stay on top of their studies while schools are closed.
+This is incredibly cool for students looking for ways to stay on top of their studies while schools are closed.

 - Here’s a link to a really cool NPR article with tons of things to do online from Broadway, Music, Education, Sports & Fitness.